redeyes2015/redeyes2015.github.io/cv-eng.md

 ----------
 Jan 2017 - Present (1 year)

-- Lead a team of 3 front-end engineers
+- Guide a team of 3 front-end engineers
-- Mentor engineers to join in web development
+  * Organize a workshop to let members try new web frameworks
-- Hold a workshop to let members try new web frameworks
+  * Help mentor engineers of other teams on web development

-- Maintain the web interface of VIVOCloud portal, which let users to access network video recorder (NVR) directly from the browser.
+- Maintain the web interface of VIVOCloud portal, which let users to access network video recorder (NVR) directly from the browser
-  * Utilize GitLab CI to automatically check builds and run linter on every merge request
+  * Utilize GitLab CI to automatically check builds and run linter on every merge request to save time on checking bad coding styles
   * Migrate the building process to use Webpack and reduce the building time for 40%
-  * Guide the team to migrating to VueJS gradually
+  * Guide the team to migrating to VueJS gradually in order to bring in cleaner code architecture and developing environment for modern ECMAScript

 Sr. Software Engineer
 ---------------------